ReneS121082/20200914si/4.3.0/workshop/modules/module-070-storage/storage-nfs/nfs.md

 > Note the only difference to the installation before is the change in the 'spec.logStore.elasticsearch.storage' definition.

-Wait a few moments and look for the Operator to rollout route, services, deployments, and pods.
+Wait a few moments and look for the Operator to rollout route, bastion, deployments, and pods.

 Note that now PVCs got created:

 ```
-[root@services ~]# oc get pvc
+[root@bastion ~]# oc get pvc
 NAME                                         STATUS    VOLUME   CAPACITY   ACCESS MODES   STORAGECLASS   AGE
 elasticsearch-elasticsearch-cdm-y9htwcau-1   Pending                                                     2m26s
 elasticsearch-elasticsearch-cdm-y9htwcau-2   Pending                                                     2m26s